 I use the Blue Yeti with Audacity for all of my YouTube videos and it works great!
 If you need an incredible mic for an incredible price, the Yeti is certainly the best out there.
 Related: Blue Microphones Yeti Review!

 After that, click over to where it says speakers and make sure it’s set to whichever speakers/monitors you are using.
 Related: What are Studio Monitors?

-Adjust the gain to around 75-80%.
-I find this is a nice sweets-spot.
-It will allows you to talk/rap/sing a bit louder without worry of distortion.
+- Adjust the gain to around 75-80%.
+I find this is a nice sweets spot.
+It will allow you to talk/rap/sing a bit louder without the worry of distortion.

 Now you’re ready to record!